 In September 2008, the Programme was expanded to include a répétiteur and/or conductor associated mainly with The Royal Ballet.
 They join the music staff of The Royal Ballet for rehearsals and performance duties of new and revived ballets.
 They receive mentoring from the Music Director of The Royal Ballet, but are also integrated in the Programme by playing for the singers' stagecraft and movement sessions and benefiting from the language, movement and other general coaching on offer.

-The stage directors act as assistant directors on Royal Opera productions, stage their own production in the Linbury Studio Theatre as part of the annual Meet the Young Artists week and are responsible for the staging of the annual main stage performance.
+The stage directors act as assistant directors on Royal Opera productions, stage the Jette Parker Young Artists chamber opera and are responsible for the staging of the annual main stage performance.
 They benefit from the language, movement and other general coaching offered by the Programme, work with the other Young Artists in workshops and are assigned a mentor from the Royal Opera House's permanent stage director staff.

 Jette Parker Principal

 In the 2006/7 season, a new position, Jette Parker Principal, was created, aimed at fostering a continuing association with former Young Artists while supporting their further development.
 Recipients are offered a one-year contract allowing them to perform roles for The Royal Opera, while retaining access to all the coaching facilities of the Programme.
 The position is an occasional one, only offered when a suitable balance of Royal Opera roles is available and it is believed a singer will benefit from the continuing support of the Programme and the resources of the Royal Opera House.
-In 2014/15, an equivalent music staff position, Jette Parker Associate Conductor, was created.
+In 2014/15 and 2015/16 respectively, equivalent positions were created for music staff and stage directors, Jette Parker Associate Conductor and Jette Parker Associate Director.
 In addition, the Programme offers music and language coaching to former members.